brainbrian/brainbrian-gatsby/content/posts/2007-12-11-hd-video-in-flash-announced-by-adobe-and-brio-beta-in-adobe-labs/index.md

 ---
-title: "HD Video in Flash announced by Adobe and BRIO Beta in Adobe Labs!"
+title: 'HD Video in Flash announced by Adobe and BRIO Beta in Adobe Labs!'
-date: "2007-12-11"
+date: '2007-12-11'
 categories:
-  - "adobe"
+    - 'adobe'
-  - "technology"
+    - 'technology'
 ---

 Adobe has me excited about a couple things this past week.
 First the announcement of HD Video in flash player!
 Adobe released flash player 9 update 3 and it now supports HD quality video: [Press Release](http://www.adobe.com/aboutadobe/pressroom/pressreleases/200712/120407adobemoviestar.html).